Why Do the Dunes of Sossusvlei Glow Red at Sunrise

 What's the secret behind the red light?

 Sunrise or sunset?
-Which is more magical?
+When is it more magical?

 What else makes the dunes of Sossusvlei special?

 These are some of the oldest and tallest dunes on the planet.
 Some reach heights of over 300 metres.
-Every moment of light changes their shapes — an endless dance of lines, shadows, and colours.
+Each moment of light changes their shapes — an endless dance of lines, shadows, and colours.
 No two views are the same.
 No two sunrises are alike.

 Tips to fully capture the magic